wonday/react-native-pdf/README.md

 2. Fix calling setState while unmounted

 v5.1.7
-1. Downgrade to AndroidPdfViewer 3.1.0-beta.1
+1. Downgraded to AndroidPdfViewer 3.1.0-beta.1

 v5.1.6
-1. Fix componentWillReceiveProps and componentWillMount warnings
+1. Fixed componentWillReceiveProps and componentWillMount warnings

 v5.1.5
-1. Add setPage() method
+1. Added setPage() method
-2. Upgrade to AndroidPdfViewer to 3.2.0-beta.1
+2. Upgraded to AndroidPdfViewer to 3.2.0-beta.1
-3. Fix some codes ,readme and sample
+3. Fixed some codes ,readme and sample

 v5.1.4
-1. Update example project to RN 0.60.4
+1. Updated example project to RN 0.60.4
-2. Fix blank view after native module got recycled in onDetachedFromWindow event
+2. Fixed blank view after native module got recycled in onDetachedFromWindow event
 3. Restore singleTap, only callback, do not change scale

 v5.1.3
-1. Remove singleTap action from iOS, make the same with Android.
+1. Removed singleTap action from iOS, make the same with Android.

 [[more]](https://github.com/wonday/react-native-pdf/releases)